awmottaz/prettier-plugin-void-html/README.md

 ### Languages

+This plugin supports the HTML language, only (the `"html"` [parser](https://prettier.io/docs/options#parser)).

-This project currently supports HTML, only.
-Support for other languages such as Svelte or Vue requires using an entirely different parser and is currently outside the scope of this plugin.
+Support for other languages such as Svelte or Vue requires using an entirely different parser and is outside the scope of this plugin.

 If you want the features provided by this package in another language, I recommend submitting feedback to the other projects that handle formatting those languages.

 ### Void elements

 https://developer.mozilla.org/en-US/docs/Glossary/Void_element

+The following elements are recognized by this plugin as void elements:

 - `area`
 - `base`